 - Public Transport in Queenstown

 City buses provide a cheap way of getting around the city.
 You pay for one-way tickets which are usually priced on how many “zones” you pass through.
-For those of you staying in a city for a while, perhaps working on a working holiday visa, then you might want to consider getting a travel card for discounted fares, such as the AT Hop for Auckland, Snapper Card for Wellington, Metrocard for Christchurch, Connectabus for Queenstown, etc.
+For those of you staying in a city for a while, perhaps working on a working holiday visa, then you might want to consider getting a travel card for discounted fares, such as the AT Hop for Auckland, Smartcards for Wellington, Metrocard for Christchurch, Bee Card for Queenstown, etc.